MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 -   The **License Key** feature of Integration Packs has been removed.

 -   The Integration Toolkit no longer includes the binaries for the Windows Installer XML (WiX) Toolset, used by the IP Wizard for creating the Windows Installer files within Integration Packs.
 This set of tools is now a prerequisite installation, required prior to installing the Toolkit.
 However, if WiX is subsequently uninstalled, the Integration Pack wizard will fail with an error message directing you to download and install WiX.
 The Integration Toolkit supports version 3.5 of the WiX Toolset.
-The WiX Toolset can be downloaded from [https://wixtoolset.org/releases](https://wixtoolset.org/releases).

 #### Toolkit Integration Packs